tonyfabeen/rublix/README.md

 TODO
 ======

 * Populate Container Object with :
   - Pid

 * Implement Functions :
-  - Stop
   - Info
   - Reboot

+* Use other Distro templates.
+Today it supports only Ubuntu Machines.